RoelofSetsFire/data-processing-1/13 Design/20 Design 2/10 Content.md

 * How do the visual elements and user interactions support the tasks?
 * Why do you like / dislike this visualization?

-## Problem 1: Design critique
-This is an individual assignment and will be graded pass/fail.

-Write a short design critique (one page) of the following visualization:

-* [Confluence by Harshawardhan Nene and Kedar Vaidya].

-Use the provided list of questions/points [critique.pdf] to help you structure your critique.

-##  Problem 2: Rainbow color map
+## Problem 2: Questions corresponding to the readings
-This is an individual assignment and will be graded pass/fail.

-Find a rainbow color map visualization on the web (see [Reading 4] for reference).
-Please include a screenshot and link of the visualization.
-Briefly summarize its intended objective and audience.
-Does it fail to successfully convey information?
-If so, why?
-Is there a good reason for this specific visualization to use a rainbow color scheme?
+Find a visualization not discussed in class or used in a homework and answer the following questions pertaining to that visualization.
+Attach the visualization as a screenshot in your submission.

+* Consider Bertin's characterization of visual variables (position, size, shape, value, color, orientation, and texture).
+Pick 2 of Bertin's visual variables, and discuss them in relation to your visualization.

+* Ask yourself what the designer is trying to convey and think of three to four possible tasks this visualization should help you with.
+Does the visualization achieve any of your tasks?
+(To view an example, see Albert Cairo, pages 26-­28.)

-# Submit
+## Submit
-* Submit a single pdf document containing your answers to problem 1 & 2.
+* Push a single pdf containing answers to problem 1 and 2 on Github.
 * Your answers can be either in English or in Dutch, whichever you prefer.
-* This is an indivisual assignment and will be graded pass/fail.

-[Confluence by Harshawardhan Nene and Kedar Vaidya]:  http://iibh.apphb.com/
 [critique.pdf]: critique.pdf
-[Reading 4]: /readings/reading-4
+[The Ebb and Flow of Movies]: http://www.nytimes.com/interactive/2008/02/23/movies/20080223_REVENUE_GRAPHIC.html?_r=0s